EVERY TIME YOU HEAR A SOUND, THERE’S A RECORDING ARTS PROFESSIONAL AT WORK.

 The Associate of Applied Science degree in Recording Arts will provide you with the foundation to capture, create, mix, and manipulate audio.
-At Tribeca Flashpoint audio engineering school in Chicago, you’ll study sound design, music engineering, live event production, and audio post-production—and graduate with the skills to build a career in this high-volume industry.
+At Tribeca Flashpoint’s school of audio engineering in Chicago, you’ll study sound design, music engineering, live event production, and audio post-production—a curriculum designed to give you the skills to build a career in this high-volume industry.

 - Can’t live without sound?
 Is fascinated by how it works, and how to capture it, mix it, and manipulate it?
 Listens with a critical ear?

 - Dreams of recording and mixing music, running sound for live performances, or working with sound for film, games and commercials?

 - Is interested in pursuing a degree in music production and launching a career in music engineering, live sound, or sound design?

 - Can solve problems and communicate well?
 Recording arts professionals need to be able to think on their feet, and work effectively in a team with peers, employers, and clients.

 - Is ready to get to work on professional projects, and learn by doing right in the studio?
 The audio industry is demanding, and a commitment to quality and attention to detail is important.